Chicken wings are one of my favorite appetizers.

 Not only are they full of flavor, they are also so tender.
 With a final turn under the broiler, they come out nice and crispy, just like the ones you’d get at your favorite local restaurant or bar joint.

 We have been using our electric pressure cooker as often as possible for a quick and easy way to prep poultry.
-If you’re intrigued by these wings, you’ll need to read our article on cooking bone-in chicken breast!
+If you’re intrigued by these wings, you’ll need to read our article on cooking bone-in chicken breast, as well as boneless, skinless chicken breast!

 These little wings and drumsticks have become a major staple in our home, and my husband asks me to make them all the time.